JoranJix/Undressify/README.md

 - Sounds are back

 ## Key Features:
-- People on your SL friendlist can undress you
+- People on your SL friendlist can undress you (optional)
 - Easy to configure access list
-- Its possible to let anyone undress you
+- Its possible to let anyone undress you (optional)
+- Its possible to change outfit and avatar (optional)
-- Undress animations
+- Undress animations (optional)
-- Have seperate outfits for avatars
+- Have seperate outfits for avatars (optional)

 ## Known issues